Moddable-OpenSource/moddable/documentation/network/network.md

 ## class HTTP Server

-The HTTP Server class implements a server to response to HTTP requests.
+The HTTP Server class implements a server to respond to HTTP requests.
 It is built on the Socket class.
 Like the Socket class, the HTTP Server uses a dictionary based constructor and a single callback.

 	import {Server} from "http"